ADL Plans To Take On GamerGate

 Daniel Kelley is currently the associate director of the center for technology and society at the Anti-Defamation League (ADL).
 He recently told reporters at Variety that games are a huge part of the digital environment, which the ADL has had its hands in since 1985, citing the move to zero in on gaming culture as a “natural evolution.”

 What some might call a summit occurred at the recent Game Developers Conference (GDL).
 Groups like the International Game Developers Association, Playcrafting, New York University, and Games for Change have apparently been in talks with Kelley regarding the need to “address some of the problems in games.”
-Kelley told journalists that these groups were eager to advocate for addressing three particular progs of gaming.
+Kelley told journalists that these groups were eager to advocate for addressing three particular prongs of gaming.

 The culture of game making itself is one of the platforms mentioned by the ADL, as well as the culture of the players and games in general.
 Narrowing it down, decisions to tackle the culture in which games are made seemed best.
 By performing this task, the ADL and associates hope to segue into improving other areas, wishing to lead toward more responsible games and impact those who play them.